 On Saturday, we had a few things planned, but the essential part of our day was to get to Hersheypark and enjoy the rides, food, and beautiful October weather.
 As this was my first time at Hersheypark, I followed my wife’s lead.
 It was October, so some of the rides are closed since the weather is colder.
 But there was Hersheypark in the Dark event, so we knew what we were getting into before we made the trip.
 The park would be open much later, there would be trick-or-treating for the girls, and roller coasters under the stars would keep us having fun all day and night.
 We planned to spend a good portion of the day at the park, leave and get some good and rest, and then go back to the park as the sun descended and darkness took over.

 Almost as soon as we arrived, my brother took off with my eldest niece, and they started going on all the most impressive roller coasters.
 My wife and I, and my sister-in-law took our youngest niece on all the quieter rides.
 My wife loves the calm, less intense rides, as they are the ones we gravitate towards when we visit Canobie Lake Park in Salem, NH.
 I was able to go on a few rides, though, even as I enjoyed watching my youngest niece’s face of pure joy as she went on the same ride two dozen times, but each time seemed to express an exciting outburst as if it was the first time.
 Seeing her have so much fun made me think back to the few times I went to Disney World as a child and the joy those experiences produced.
 I loved Thunder Mountain, The Haunted Mansion, and, as I got older, Rock ‘n’ Roller Coaster, Tower of Terror, and Fast Track.
-Watching my niece made me feel young, and I was having a blast.

 The first ride I went on was Skyrush, which was intense and terrifying.
 As I have gotten older, I don’t usually go on the giant or larger roller coasters.
 I get scared of heights and the overall experience.
 I enjoy a classic coaster, like the wooden ones, not the ones that go too fast or go upside down.
 I know my limits, and I try to stick to them, but when my older brother asks me to go on a ride, I can rarely say no. Sibling peer pressure sucks!
 So, when he asked to go on Skyrush, I immediately said yes, but even as I walked up the stairs of the ride entrance, then got in the line, and eventually sat in the last seat of the last row, I feared I had made a mistake.
 But, I could not turn back, so I buckled up, closed my eyes, and, well, tried not to cry.
 The one good thing, Skyrush was over pretty quick, but it scared the shit out of me.
 I swore that I would go on no more of newer thrill roller coasters the rest of the day.
 With my time on the big roller coasters done, I went to get some snacks, and my brother and the girls continued crushing each roller coaster they came across.